shrevin/Splash/README.md

    * Users can set a goal, see their average stats, and see their bubblescore and streak
    * Users can see their friends
 * Timer
-   * Timer + Music: Users can connect their Spotify account and start a timer simultaneously when they're about to shower
+   * Timer + Music: Users can connect their Spotify account and start a timer (with voice countdowns) simultaneously when they're about to shower
-   * Timer: Users can start a stopwatch with voice reminders at minute intervals when they're about to shower
+   * Timer: Users can start a stopwatch with voice countdowns at minute intervals when they're about to shower
-   * Routine: Users can create a routine and start a timer with going through their routine
+   * Routine: Users can create a routine and start a timer while going through their routine
 * Showers screen
     * Users can see a list of their saved showers
+* Impact Screen
     * Users can see their impact and some important facts about saving water in the shower
 * Explore screen
     * Users can find other friends and see their profiles / stats